TobbDev/TobbDev/README.md

 - 🧑‍🏫 I'm still a student at this time
 - 🤖 I'm currently learning about back-end website
-- 🎖️ 2022 Goals : Have expertise with the `python` programming language
+- 🎖️ 2022 Goals : Have expertise with `python` programming language
 - 🪐 Fun fact : I love to play basketball and badminton

 <br>